 What are the Benefits of Integrative Therapies?

 An individualized, integrated approach to therapy promotes wellness in all areas of life – physical, mental, emotional, social, and spiritual.
-Through integrated therapies, patients work on overcoming habitual, self-defeating behaviors and begin to take positive steps toward optimal health.
+Through integrated therapies, residents work on overcoming habitual, self-defeating behaviors and begin to take positive steps toward optimal health.

 The many benefits of integrative therapy: